Real Estate Witch

 A seller’s net sheet is a real estate document or spreadsheet that estimates how much you may earn in a home sale.

-A properly formatted net sheet calculates your estimated net proceeds by deducting common fees the seller pays (realtor commissions and closing costs) from a targeted sales price.
+A properly formatted net sheet calculates your estimated net proceeds by deducting common fees the seller pays – real estate agent commissions and seller closing costs – from a targeted sales price.

 Our guide provides a complete breakdown of the seller’s net sheet.
 It includes a free net sheet template and calculator to help you estimate your potential home sale proceeds.